KannonZenetism/zenetism-field-physics/zenetism/mpx/axiom-of-unseen-foundations.md

 ## Preamble: The Bootstrapping Paradox

-Within the Zenetist framework, which describes the arc from **🕳️ Zenon** through **⚫ Aion** into manifestation, lies a latent paradox:
+Within the Zenetist framework, which describes manifestation as becoming conceivable under **🕳️ Zenon**, structured through **🏛️ Structon**, and rooted in **⚫ Aion**, lies a latent paradox:
-**How does the Unconditioned, trans-structural, and unknowable give rise to conditioned, structured potential without itself becoming conditioned?**
+**How can the Unconditioned, trans-structural, and unknowable allow conditioned, structured potential without itself becoming conditioned?**

 This is the **Bootstrapping Paradox.**